What is water puppetry about?

 Water puppetry in the Museum of Ethnology

-Later on the same trip I was in the Vietnam Museum of Ethnology and learned that in November 2015 a new open air pavilion for water puppet performances had been opened there.
-The pavilion was built in traditional style similar to that of the Thay Pagoda pavilion dating several hundred years back.
+Later on the same trip, I was in the Vietnam Museum of Ethnology and learned that in November 2015 a new open air pavilion for water puppet performances had been opened there.
+The pavilion was built in a traditional style similar to that of the Thay Pagoda pavilion dating several hundred years back.

 One of 16 Vietnamese folk water puppetry troupes performs there every Saturday and Sunday, four times a day.
 There is also a small exhibition of water puppets in the building nearby.